sywang-20/opt-greedy/README.md

-# **Code for Nondominated Solution-based Multi-objective Evolutionary Greedy Algorithm**
+# **Code for Evolutionary Greedy Algorithm for Optimal Sensor Placement Problem in Urban Sewage Surveillance**

 1. greedy\
 the code which introduces the evolutionary mechanism into the greedy algorithm